prob32/Carz/README.md

 This dash app was built using Plotly, Dash and Dash bootstrap packages on python

-# The basic outline of this program is as follow:
+# The basic outline of this program is as follows:

 index.py <- Master python file that runs the web application, all callbacks are based on this page homepage.py <-Home page layout and verbage